Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ## Is it hard to get an appointment?

-**It's almost impossible.** It can take weeks just to find an appointment.[^0] If you [apply by email](#by-email), it can take months to get an answer.
+**It's almost impossible.** It takes weeks just to find an appointment.[^0] If you [apply by email](#by-email), it can take months to get an answer.
+Start looking for an appointment as soon as possible.

 If this is your first [residence permit](/glossary/Aufenthaltstitel), you can't work, freelance or study while you wait for your residence permit.

-Look for an appointment as soon as possible.
+You need enough savings to survive during that time.

 If you are [moving to Berlin](/guides/moving-to-berlin), start looking before you arrive.
+You can also apply for a visa in your home country, and only move to Germany when you have permission to work.

 ## How to get an appointment